 Table of Contents

-Keep reading to learn more about the 14 best countries for diving with sharks (in no particular order) as well as the best regions within those countries to target for your shark diving adventure.
+Keep reading to learn more about the 15 best countries for diving with sharks (in no particular order), as well as the best regions within those countries to target for a top shark diving adventure.

 1. Bahamas